openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 Reasons rejected:

-- Non-intuitive, and could be confusing for developers to understand the state of the code, as cloning the repo or viewing it on Github would show an empty repository (Note: this could possibly be improved by changing the default branch for the repository, but that might reintroduce the Gemansium monitoring issue).
+- Non-intuitive, and could be confusing for developers to understand the state of the code, as cloning the repo or viewing it on GitHub would show an empty repository (Note: this could possibly be improved by changing the default branch for the repository, but that might reintroduce the Gemansium monitoring issue).